AptoPayments/apto-sdk-android/README.md

 }
 ```

+- When the method succeeds, a `result` object is returned containing information about the activation process.
+If the activation fails, the `result` object will contain the reason for the failure.
+- When the method fails, error handling can be included within the `error` response.

-### Change card PIN
+### Change a Card PIN

-In order to set the card PIN, you can use the following SDK method:
+To set or change the card pin, use the `AptoPlatform.changeCardPin` method:

 ```kotlin
 AptoPlatform.changeCardPin(cardId, pin) {